Shramster/arqive-dev-docker/README.md

 From here you should see the containers in Docker Desktop.
 Docker is a open source project with a lot of documentation online so a quick search answers most questions.

 #### Organization:
-After running the script you will have the directories:

-    arqive-dev-docker/thearqive-backend
-    arqive-dev-docker/arQive-frontend

-The directory structure works like this:
+After running the directory structure works like this:

     │
     ├── thearqive-backend/